Toadsta/vtaylor.dev/README.md

 ```npm install```
 3. Start the Node.js server by running the following command:
 ```node app.js```
-4. Open your web browser and visit http://localhost:3000 or visit https://victoriataylor.xyz to visit my website!
+4. Open your web browser and visit http://localhost:3000 or visit https://vtaylor.dev to visit my website!

+## License
+MIT License, for more info please see LICENSE.md

 ## Credits

-All the code in this repo is my own unless stated otherwise, however the general design of the website I have replicated from George Wood https://gwood.dev
+The contents of the repository was made by me (Victoria Taylor):
+1. The theme of the main webpage is heavily inspired by [Risotto](https://github.com/joeroe/risotto) for Hugo
+2. The theme of VicOS is heavily inspired by [Teethy.ca](https://teethy.ca)